Please see the following message from Anna Dunn and Tracey Romana with OSRHE as of 12/16/25

-OSU faculty and instructors teaching transferable courses with open educational resources (OER) in the 2025-2026 academic year may be eligible to apply for open textbook development/adoption funds available through the Oklahoma State Regents for Higher Education (OSRHE).
+OSU faculty and instructors teaching transferable courses with open educational resources (OER) in the 2025-2026 academic year were eligible to apply for open textbook development/adoption funds available through the Oklahoma State Regents for Higher Education (OSRHE).
+The FY 26 funding cycle is now closed.
 Open educational resources (OER) are research, teaching and learning materials intentionally created and licensed to be freely accessed, shared, retained, and in many cases, modified at no additional cost to the end user.

 See the August 15, 2025 OCO OER Teaching Grants News Release for more information.
-The deadline to complete the submitted and signed MOU for consideration is January 30, 2026.
+Although the original deadline to complete the submitted and signed MOU for consideration was January 30, 2026, these noncompetitive awards were first come first serve.
+We received notification December 15, 2025 that the fund had all been awarded.

 FY26 OSRHE OER Faculty Grants Flier